janaSunrise/AIO-API-discord-bots/README.md

 ## AIO API

-The only APII you'll ever need to make your discord bot spicy, fun and stand out.
+The only API you'll ever need to make your discord bot spicy, fun and stand out.

 **NOTE**: The environments shown in the deployment tab is not being used.
 We have the app hosted on our own server, please ignore it.